HenryDore/sie_app/README.md

 ![alt text](./res/slp_app_2_large.svg)

-# sl_app V1.2
+# sl_app V1.3
 H7136 Sustainability in Engineering Lab App in MatLab

-## V1.2 Release Notes:
+## V1.3 Release Notes:
-- Classdefs for CO2e updated
-- Graphing of CO2 improved
-- Program Limited to Level 1 for Week 2 of Course
+- Level 2 implemented
-- OUTPUT Score button added to generate score.mat file for verification
-- Cool new logo & title
+- New machine definitions
+- Edit individual machine
+- Iproved machine graphing

 ## Description
 This program is a gamified simulatation of the results presented in the paper: